brandongohwh/CUEAudio/README.md

 <br/>a.
 Save extraction locaton to file also -> Handle later due to fast push
 6. Clean code by changing lots of constants to variables
 7. Make cross-compatibility by delivering full Python script/C#

-Use of this software is governed by the MIT license and the authors do not expressly provide consent to use the software to facilitate illegal piracy of audio files.
-Additionally, please respect the (software/app) developers and their wishes if they so express.